Funding

 Summer Research Funding

 Global Metropolitan Studies (GMS) is pleased to announce a competition for summer research grants of up to $5000 to students at any stage of the PhD currently enrolled in the Designated Emphasis.
+Applications for the next round of funding will be due in February 2025.
 Applications for pre-dissertation research are especially encouraged, but all projects will be considered, subject to available funding.
 Applicants must be enrolled in, or should have already completed, the GMS 200 core course.
+To apply, please fill out the following Google Form by February 23, 2025.
+Faculty recommendations on behalf of students should be submitted on a separate Google Form.
+Applications are closed now for 2025.

 Conference Funding

 GMS also supports the costs of attending conferences for students enrolled in the DE.
 Applications should be submitted before the conference (e.g. upon conference registration), and will be accepted on a rolling basis.
-Students will be awarded no more than one grant per year and no more than three grants per academic career.
+Students will be awarded no more than one grant per year and no more than two grants per academic career.
 Each student who is applying should already have made use of a conference grant from graduate division.
 We therefore recommend that students concentrate their use of the GMS DE conference grants during the post-candidacy stage, when it is vital to present one’s dissertation research at academic conferences.
-GMS is able to support up to 10 conference grant applications for up to $500 each in the 2022-23 academic year.
+GMS is able to support up to 10 conference grant applications for up to $500 each in the 2024-25 academic year.
+We will award Fall Conference Travel in Fall semester and Spring Conference Travel in Spring semester.

 To apply, fill out the GMS Conference Travel Grant Application.